michelle3211/311project/project-background/project-background.md

 ## Negatives and possible positive side-effects

 Clickbait (also known as linkbait) headlines may read like news, but the articles are often hastily created with little research, no insight, misleading information, or they can be outright advertisements masquerading as impartial articles.
-It can annoy consumers (Frampton, 2015) and it can also affect the way content is created, encouraging poor journalism (Shure, 2014).
+It can annoy consumers [[8]](#ref8) and it can also affect the way content is created, encouraging poor journalism [[9]](#ref9).
 So, there is little _inherent_ value to creating clickbait.
 However, we may gain some beneficial knowledge as a byproduct.
 Creating successful clickbait involves the psychology of curiosity and persuasion.
 If we can learn more about what works, we can put it to good use (without annoying the readership) by providing high quality content at the target site.
 For example, actual information.

 ## Our perspective